centrahq/api-documentation/source/reference/stable/order-api/create-return.md

               .. type:: boolean
                  :required: false

             - If this is set to true the payment provider will get a refund request to pay back the money to the customer.
 The amount that will be refunded is the amount for the products, the handling, shipping and return costs.
+If the refund is successful against the payment provider, the ``returnCompleted`` will be ``true`` in the response.

           * - ``sendEmail``